-This document (EN 1995-1-2:2004 + AC:2009) has been prepared by Technical Committee CEN/TC 250 "Structural Eurocodes", the secretariat of which is held by BSI.
+This document (EN 1992-1-2:2004 + AC:2008) has been prepared by Technical Committee CEN/TC 250 "Structural Eurocodes", the secretariat of which is held by BSI.
+CEN/TC 250 is responsible for all Structural Eurocodes.

-This European Standard shall be given the status of a national standard, either by publication of an identical text or by endorsement, at the latest by May 2005, and conflicting national standards shall be withdrawn at the latest by March 2010.
+This European Standard shall be given the status of a national standard, either by publication of an identical text or by endorsement, at the latest by June 2005, and conflicting national standards shall be withdrawn at the latest by March 2010.

-This document supersedes ENV 1995-1-2:1994.
+This document supersedes ENV 1992-1-2:1995.